/* * external links open in new window */

 Ploen Ruedee Night Market – This hip food truck market is located right beside the sprawling night market.
 It’s filled with tons of options for eating and small shops.
 There’s usually live music and cold beer readily available.
 28/3-4 Changklan Rd.

 Chang Phueak (North Gate) Market – Every night there’s a sprawling local food market located outside the walls of the old city across from the north gate.
 It winds down around 9 p.m.
-Highlights are the pork rice lady who wears a cowboy hat (she was on Anthony Bourdain) and the sukiyaki spot that’s just over a few stalls from her.
-(The sukiyaki spot was on a Netflix show so it’s always got a line.
-Get a number when you arrive and expect a wait!)
+Highlights are the pork rice lady who wears a cowboy hat at Chang Phueak Pork Leg Rice, which was on Anthony Bourdain, and the sukiyaki spot (Suki Changphuak) that’s just over a few stalls from her.
+(The sukiyaki spot was on a Netflix show, so it’s always got a line.
+Get a number when you arrive and expect at least an hour wait!)
 I also love the roti pancake guy by the stoplight.

 Meals from 100 baht/$3 USD and higher